Set up a Developer Workstation#

 sed -i ~/.config/containers/containers.conf -e '/label=false/d' -e '/^\[containers\]$/a label=false'

-The links below have details of how to install your choice of container platform:
+The link below has details of how to install podman:

 Docker Compose For Podman Users#